Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Texas does not require separate state-level drone registration.
-Federal FAA registration is required for any drone over 250 grams ($5 for 3-year registration via FAA Drone Zone).
+Texas does not require state-level drone registration.
+Federal FAA registration is required for any drone over 250 grams (0.55 pounds).
+Registration costs $5 and is valid for three years.

-Insurance is not required by Texas law but strongly recommended for commercial operations.
-Most commercial clients require $1 million drone liability coverage.
+Drone liability insurance is not required by law, but most commercial clients require $1 million in coverage.

 6